The mechanics of the $\textit{Less In More Out}$ artificial heart: modeling fabric-based soft robotic devices: Results

 \subsection{Buckling and folding}

-Local buckling, i.e. folding, events are observed in most $N_p$ configurations, as evidenced by the small step changes in actuator volume in Figure~\ref{fig:pressure_vs_volume} left panel.
-To illustrate this phenomenon, we focus here on a representative example with $N_p=10$ under a ventricular pressure $P_v = 3.8$ kPa.
-In this example, step-like changes in volume occur near $P_a \sim 15$ kPa, corresponding to local buckling of the seams and popping of the internal pouch surfaces, which produce abrupt internal volume changes.
-Because the ventricular fluid loading is prescribed as a Neumann boundary condition (Equation~\ref{eq:stress_BC}), there are no inertial effects from the fluid to dampen these events, and the simulated device exhibits rapid global reconfigurations.
-Figure~\ref{fig:buckling_close_up} left panel highlights the sudden ventricular volume change for a small pressure increment around one specific critical pseudo-time point $t_{c}$, while Figure~\ref{fig:buckling_close_up} right panel shows the associated displacement differences, plotted as 11 equally-spaced iso-contours of displacement magnitude difference ($\Vert\Vec{u}(t_{c+})-\Vec{u}(t_{c-})\Vert/L$) around the critical time $t_{c\pm}$.
-We note that, although this is a rapid process, this instability occurs in a few pseudo-time steps of our non-linear quasi-static solver.
+Local buckling, i.e. folding, events are observed in most $N_p$ pouch-number configurations and manifest as jumps in stroke volume with increasing actuation pressures in Figure~\ref{fig:pressure_vs_volume} - center.
+To illustrate this phenomenon in more detail, we focus on a representative case with $N_p=6$ under a ventricular pressure $P_v = 3.8$ kPa.
+In this case, a step-like change in stroke volume occurs at an approximate actuation pressure $P_a \sim 30$ kPa, associated with localized seam buckling of the seams and sudden reconfiguration of the internal pouch surfaces.
+These events produce abrupt changes in the enclosed ventricular volume.
+Because the ventricular load is prescribed via a Neumann boundary condition (Eq.~\ref{eq:stress_BC}), fluid inertia does not provide stabilized damping, allowing rapid global reconfigurations to occur.
+Figure~\ref{fig:buckling_close_up} highlights this instability: a small pressure increment across the critical actuation pressure $P_{a,c}$ produces a pronounced displacement jump, visualized by iso-contours of the normalized displacement difference between the pre- and post-buckling states.
+Although abrupt, these instabilities evolve over time scales that remain well resolved by the nonlinear solver time stepping.